Redistricting 2021 & People Powered Fair Maps Michigan

 Michigan state Senate, Linden

 For details of the maps and the ranking of the criteria, please go to Michigan.gov/micrc

 As required by the Michigan Constitution, each type of map was approved by a majority vote of the 13 member Commission, including two Democrats, two Republicans and two Commissioners not affiliated with either major party.
-The approved maps will replace the current maps which were approved by the Michigan Legislature in 2011.
+The approved maps replaced approved by the Michigan Legislature in 2011.

 As part of the People Powered Fair Maps Program of the League of Women Voters, local Leagues across Michigan held 28 virtual town hall events this past spring to educate Michigan voters on the MICRC’s process of drawing new legislative and congressional maps